 A commission from Dept LLC to document their Remnant Nursery project, which rescued rare and native plants from a Gulf Coast prairie destined for 'development' and distributed them free to Houston residents through a temporary pop-up nursery.

-In addition to being supported by the Rice University School of Architecture, their project was also awarded the 2022 League Prize from The Architectural League of New York.
+In addition to being supported by the Rice University School of Architecture, their project was also awarded the 2022 League Prize from The Architectural League of New York and exhibited at Rhode Island School of Design as part of the Sensing the Environment Symposium in 2023.
 I'm also tickled to be a proud plant parent of several of these endemic and increasingly endangered prairie plant species thanks to Dept LLC's vision, work, and generosity.

 Full project description, courtesy of Dept LLC

 In the Houston metropolitan area, rare vestiges of the region’s once-vast Gulf Coast prairie remain.
 Cared for by local stewards, these remnant landscapes host a diversity of endemic species uniquely adapted to Houston’s hyperlocal climate and soil conditions.
 However, many of these prairies have been destroyed to create strip malls, gas stations, supermarkets, and residential subdivisions.
 While protecting endemic landscapes is important, in the context of rapid urban expansion, alternatives to conservation and preservation are also necessary.